emilypx/appfair.github.io/index.md

 ### Source Accountability

 The App Fair's `integrate-release` build process signs the release's binary artifacts with an "Ad-Hoc" code signing certificate.
-While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature does not offer any useful identifying information.
+While this satisfies the policy requirements of certain platforms and provides some protection against tampering, this ad-hoc signature itself does not confer any useful identifying information.
 The signature is essentially an anonymous seal on the binary placed on it by the `integrate-release` build phases.

 Instead, the App Fair provides author accountability and identifiability by requiring that any commit that triggers the `integrate-release` process needs to be marked as `verified` by GitHub.